South Sumatra, Indonesia: What to pack, what to wear, and when to go [2023]

 Travel pillow

-A plug adapter that supports outlet types C and F. Ensure that you get the necessary kind.
-Many adapters that you can buy are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Take care to pick the necessary type.
+The vast majority of adapters on sale are just plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most locations.

 Luggage scale to avoid fees

-December in South Sumatra can be sweltering.
+August in South Sumatra can be very hot.
 Temperatures average in the low 80s F (high 20s C), with daytime temperatures significantly higher.
-It rains about two thirds of the time.
+It rains regularly.

 What to wear/what to pack: